Scourge of the Slave Lords: Synopsis

 The A3 module finishes with the player characters as captives of the Slave Lords, and they begin module A4 in the same condition.
-The module starts with the party trapped, without any gear, deep beneath a volcanic island.
-The Slave Lords have captured them, and have left them in this dark cave system to die when a volcanic eruption destroys the entire island.
+The module begins with the party trapped, without any gear, deep underground below a volcanic island.
+The Slave Lords have captured the characters, and have left them for dead in this dark cave system as an erupting volcano threatens to destroy the island.
 Through a series of incidents they quickly find themselves free but completely bereft of equipment and spells.

 The final scenario plays out as a massive earthquake threatens to bring down the tunnels around the group, and they must exit the caverns within four hours or perish in the ensuing collapse.
 The labyrinth is a difficult test for characters without equipment and spells, and challenges the players' wits and role-playing ability rather than focusing on traditional combat.

 Once the players emerge from the caverns, they face the final test of escaping the island itself, which can be accomplished by attacking the surviving Slave Lords, escaping via a different boat, or possibly by swimming.